 Learn More About Pressure Products:

-Pressure Regulator, Solid State - CPS Series Pressure Sensor
+Pressure Regulator, Solid State - 3100 Series Pressure Sensor

 Traditional pressure regulators use a combination of internal nozzles